superlinked/VectorHub/docs/contributing/style_guide.md

 ## Commandments
 A list of commandments and a sentence about each in a bulleted form.
 Each commandment will be linked to a section below which gives some details about the commandment, examples etc.
+A list of commandments and a sentence about each in a bulleted form.
+Each commandment will be linked to a section below which gives some details about the commandment, examples etc.

 ## Commandment 1